 7-10 Day Trips

-In the following we have complied a list of the type of gear and tackle most commonly brought on a 4-6 day trips.
-It is by not means a complete list and some people may even consider it to be more than needed.
-Our main goal is to help our passengers be as prepared as possible for their trip aboard the Polaris Supreme.
+Below is a list of the type of gear and tackle most commonly brought on 7-10 day trips.
+Not a complete list but helpful recommendations to be as prepared as possible for you trip aboard the Polaris Supreme.

 - Duffel Bags

 - Bring 1 change per day.
-Light material is preferred so they dry quickly.
+Light, quick drying material is preferred

 - Bring 1 change per day.
-If you are sun sensitive - long sleeves would be in order.
-Light fabric for quick drying and coolness in hotter weather.
+Long sleeves for sun protection.
+Light fabric for quick drying and coolness in hot weather.

-- Definitely bring a pair for every day, plus an extra pair.
+- Definitely bring a pair or two for every day.

 - For those hot sultry days to sunbathe and keep cool.